HViktorTsoi/rs_to_velodyne/README.md

 ## Currently support:

 ### 1. [robosense XYZIRT] to [velodyne XYZIRT / XYZIR / XYZI]: (Recommended)
 RS-16, RS-32, RS-Ruby, RS-BP and RS-Helios LiDAR point cloud.

 ### 2. [robosense XYZI] to [velodyne XYZIR]:
 RS-16 and RS-Ruby LiDAR point cloud, More LiDAR model support is coming soon.

+### For rslidar_sdk v1.5+, minor modifications should be made in the code.
+Please see https://github.com/HViktorTsoi/rs_to_velodyne/issues/11.
+This fix will soon be merged into the main stream.

 ## Usage

 ### 1. XYZIRT input